koala-framework/kwf-zanata/README.md

-To use lingohub you will need an api-token.
+To use zanta you will need a user and api-token.
 Please add it to a config file in your home directory:

     ~/.config/koala-framework/kwf-zanata/config